liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/01-patching-basics.markdown

 Service packs can also include changes that have these characteristics:

-- Higher risk.
-To mitigate risk, the changes are tested more extensively and over longer periods of time.
+- Require extensive and over longer periods of time.
 - Require some of your attention, such as updating your documentation.
 - Improve the product.

 Rather than updating existing @product@ systems with service packs, you should

-1. Keep systems up-to-date with fix packs (according to your own deployment
+1. Keep systems up-to-date with fix packs (according to your own deployment schedule).
-    schedule).

 2. Install the latest Marketplace updates frequently.